How to Write the Dreaded Cold Email

 I’m dreading writing a cold email for a job I really want.
 Any ideas for what I can say to gain and keep their attention?

 So how to approach this unforgiving art form?
 Remove any soul-crippling pressure in two steps.
-First, let go of any expected response.
-Like all art, you’re going to have to release your baby email into the world and let it take on a life of its own.
+First, let go of an expected response.
+Like all art, you’re going to have to release your baby into the world and let it take on a life of its own.
 By accepting this from the start, it will be easier to write.

 2. Sell yourself.
 In one sentence, explain what five-star dish only you can bring to the proverbial table.
 Now’s also the time to include if you have any connections in common.
 Stressed at the thought of covering all of that in a single sentence?
 Go back and work on your value proposition.
 If you’re not clear on why someone should hire or you, no one else will be either.
-It’s tough, but true.
+Tough, but true.

 Most importantly, try.
 Don’t let the dread keep you down!
+Good luck.